The _config file

 How to use the configuration file to customize Lume

-The configuration file is the _config.ts or _config.js, saved in the site's root directory.
-If you don't have it yet, see the Installation documentation to learn how to create it.
+The configuration file is the _config.ts or _config.js file saved in the project's root directory.
+If you don't have it yet, see the installation documentation to learn how to create it.

 The minimal required code is: